Former Fellows-Now Staff

 Jordan Stomps

-Jordan earned a doctoral degree at the University of Wisconsin-Madison studying nuclear engineering under Paul Wilson.
-He began his internship at ORNL in May 2022 to develop and expand his doctoral research.
-His research is supported by the NNSA Consortium for Enabling Technology and Innovation (ETI) under the Research Thrust Area for Computer and Engineering Sciences for Nonproliferation.
-His doctoral research utilizes data collected under the NNSA NA-22 MINOS project in collaborations with ORNL research scientists (Jared Johnson venture lead; Ken Dayman team lead).
+I earned a doctoral degree at the University of Wisconsin‑Madison, where I studied nuclear engineering under Paul Wilson.
+I began my internship at ORNL in May 2022, developing and expanding my doctoral research.
+My research was supported by the NNSA Consortium for Enabling Technology and Innovation (ETI) under the Research Thrust Area for Computer and Engineering Sciences for Nonproliferation.
+My doctoral research utilized data collected under the NNSA NA‑22 MINOS project in collaborations with ORNL research scientists—Jared Johnson (venture lead) and Ken Dayman (team lead).
+Now, I am a nonproliferation data scientist in the Data Science and Engineering for Nonproliferation group at ORNL.

-Jordan’s research focuses on leveraging large volumes of radiation-detection data (i.e. gamma-rays) that have limited attribution.
-In real-world scenarios, the high cost of limited contextual and ground truth information can make labeling sufficient data prohibitive.
-Using semi-supervised machine learning techniques, Jordan is designing methods that can increase the amount of high value, interpretable, and actionable information relevant to a range of nonproliferation missions.
+My research focuses on method for leveraging data that have limited or noisy attribution.
+In real-world scenarios, the high cost of contextual and ground truth information can make labeling sufficient data prohibitive.
+Using semi-supervised and few-shot machine learning techniques, I am designing methods that can increase the amount of high value, interpretable, and actionable information relevant to a range of nonproliferation missions.
 This ultimately leads to more informed decisions and resource efficiency based on nuclear monitoring.

 Matthew Krupcale

-Former Consortium Fellow at University of Michigan – Ann Arbor (PhD in Nuclear Engineering and Radiological Sciences and Scientific Computing; ORNL Post-Doc).
+Former Consortium Fellow at University of Michigan – Ann Arbor (PhD in Nuclear Engineering and Radiological Sciences and Scientific Computing; ORNL R&D Staff).

 I entered the world of nuclear engineering and nuclear nonproliferation as a Consortium for Verification Technology (CVT) graduate student fellow at the University of Michigan.
 During my time there, I was studying the atmospheric transport modeling (ATM) of radionuclides for treaty verification purposes, primarily focused on radioxenon emissions from weapons tests.
 My participation as a fellow provided the funding for my graduate research, allowing me to participate in summer internships at PNNL and LLNL as well as make presentations or posters at the CVT Workshops and at the DNN sponsored University and Industry Technical Interchange (UITI)/University Progress Review (UPR) meetings.
 This led to ORNL expressing interest in my work, which ultimately resulted in my postdoctoral research position in the Detonation Forensics and Response (DFR) group.
 Under this postdoctoral position, I became very familiar with the ATM implemented in the operational nuclear fallout modeling code DELFIC and wrote a detailed report on its Diffusive Transport Module (DTM) component.
 Furthermore, I reimplemented precipitation scavenging into the modern version of DELFIC based on the original Precipitation Scavenging Module (PSM) and wrote a report on this effort.

-Aside from these primary efforts funded by my postdoctoral position, I had the opportunity to contribute to projects targeted towards improving nuclear forensics modeling fidelity and timeliness.
-Over the course of my postdoctoral position, I was able to present on these various projects at different venues from public conferences such as the George Mason University (GMU) Conference on Atmospheric Dispersion Transport Modeling to review meetings such as Nuclear Explosions Monitoring and the Post Detonation Rapid Response Venture Meeting as well as training courses at the Air Force Institute of Technology.
-Finally, I had the chance to take some professional development courses including the SCALE/TRITON and SCALE/ORIGEN as well as HYSPLIT code training courses.
-Altogether, this postdoctoral work has greatly improved my knowledge and experience in the field of nuclear nonproliferation and nuclear forensics in particular.
-I have now received and accepted an offer for a staff position within the DFR group, where I will continue the great work we are doing here at ORNL in support of the Department of Energy mission.
+After completing my postdoctoral position, I was hired as an R&D Associate, where I continued to contribute to and lead projects targeted towards improving nuclear forensics modeling fidelity, timeliness, and robustness.
+I have presented this work at different venues ranging from public conferences such as the George Mason University (GMU) Conference on Atmospheric Dispersion Transport Modeling to review meetings such as Nuclear Explosions Monitoring and the Post Detonation Rapid Response Venture Meeting as well as training courses at the Air Force Institute of Technology.
+Altogether, this work has greatly improved my knowledge and experience in the field of nuclear nonproliferation and nuclear forensics in particular, leading to my current role as an R&D Staff, in which I continue the great work performed at ORNL in support of the Department of Energy mission.

 Patrick Snarr